AckerlyXu/heima/articles/virtual-machines/windows/sap-deployment-guide.md

 ![Flowchart of VM deployment for SAP systems by using a VM image in private Marketplace][deployment-guide-figure-300]

 #### Create the virtual machine
-To create a deployment by using a private OS image from the Azure portal preview, use one of the following SAP templates.
+To create a deployment by using a private OS image from the Azure Portal, use one of the following SAP templates.
 These templates are published in the [azure-quickstart-templates GitHub repository][azure-quickstart-templates-github].
 You also can manually create a virtual machine, by using [PowerShell][virtual-machines-upload-image-windows-resource-manager].

 * [**Two-tier configuration (only one virtual machine) template** (sap-2-tier-user-image)][sap-templates-2-tier-user-image]